 We do a great job receiving grace, but not as good of a job extending it.
 We do a great job of receiving grace, but not as good of a job extending it.
 We tend toward becoming a “graceless religion.”
 To use Andy’s words, “Instead of defining itself in terms of what it stands for, the church often takes the less imaginative and easier path of defining itself in terms of what it is against.”
 We like to tell people what we are against.
 Throughout the church’s history we have made bold statements about what we are against, only to later realize how much we were wrong.
 We’ve stood against interracial marriage.
 For that matter we stood against racial equality.
 We’ve stood against women in leadership positions in the church.
 Again, we’ve stood against gender equality.
 But instead of focusing on the things we are against, why don’t we focus instead on the things we believe in.
 Instead of condemning people for being different than we are, why don’t we embrace them for the things we hold in common, like being human beings.
 Christianity didn’t become the world’s largest religion because of what we stood against, but because of what we stood for.
 Christianity didn’t become the world’s largest religion because of what we stood against, but because of what we stood for.
 We stood for caring for the sick, so we built hospitals.
 We stood for helping people get ahead in life, so we built schools and universities.
 We stood for people deserving affordable houses so we started Habitat for Humanity.
 We stood for helping the poor and the needy so we built shelters and places like Open Gate.
 We helped others, not because they paid us to.
 Not because they did something for us.
 But because there was a need and we filled it.
 THAT is what it means for us to extend the grace of God – helping others not because they deserve it, but because we want to show them the grace that God has given to us by offering grace ourselves.
 We can talk about grace in so many ways – in the arts like with Mikhail Baryshnikov, in finance where it’s really mercy more than grace – but this is the greatest grace there is.

 He’s another pastor and writer and I was at a conference where he gave this tremendous story about grace.
 It was about his daughter.
 His daughter had done poorly on a test.
 She had gotten a “C” and I love the way he described it.
 He said, “It’s like getting an Asian ‘F.’ Asian kids aren’t supposed to get “C’s.”
 So his daughter’s friends were asking her, “So what’s he going to do to you?”
 “What’s he going to do to you?” as if he was going to take her out behind the woodshed or something.
 So when he picked her up from school that afternoon, she got in the car and told him about the grade.
 And instead of getting mad, or getting upset, or giving her a punishment, he said, “Okay.
 Let’s go get some ice cream.”
 Instead of punishing her or lecturing her as she felt she deserved, he not only forgave her, but then added on top of that the ice cream!
 The next day at school when she told her friends about what had happened, the other kids all said, “I wish I had your dad.”
 This week, I want to challenge you to show the grace of God to someone in your life.
 Someone who maybe deserves your wrath, your anger, or your justice, like the guy who cuts you off on the highway or the knucklehead who gets your coffee order wrong or maybe one of your kids or your spouse who makes a mistake that maybe they should have known better.
-Instead of giving them justice, not only show them mercy but extend to them God’s grace.
+Instead of giving them “justice,” not only show them mercy but extend to them God’s grace.
 Go above and beyond what’s needed or expected to do something out of kindness and love and thereby passing the grace of God forward.
 Sometimes we are like Francis Chan and we are put in situations where we can show justice, mercy, or grace, and it’s up to us to choose.
 Any of those things would be technically right, but only one is going to make people say, “I wish I had your dad.”
 Some times we need to share about the grace of God with others so that they CAN say that and realize that the Dad we have in Heaven is a pretty awesome dad indeed.
-In the name of the Father and of the Son and of the Holy Spirit.
-Amen.

 Andy Stanley, The Grace of God, p. xiii-xiv.